-To properly manage the record retention policy as applied to electronic communications (e-mail), Organization staff should manage their e-mail communications by establishing general, server folders into which specific e-mails should be filed.
+To properly manage the record retention policy as applied to electronic communications (email), Organization staff should manage their e-mail communications by establishing general, server folders into which specific e-mails should be filed.

 Folders are appropriate based on individual circumstances.
 Like other forms of records and documents, e-mail records should be retained and destroyed based on the Organization's standard record retention schedule.
-Except when the suspension provisions apply, general e-mail communications that do not fall within a listed category on the record retention schedule will be destroyed after 1 year except where information technology limits deletion, such as MS7 email which is retained indefinitely.
+Except when the suspension provisions apply, general e-mail communications that do not fall within a listed category on the record retention schedule will be destroyed after 1 year except where information technology limits deletion, which is retained indefinitely.